 I laid him on my chest, two hearts beating together — our energies synchronised.

 They say, life flashes before our eyes as we meet with death.

 Hmm, a flash they say — like a cameras flash or a blink of an eye.
 One blink takes about a third of a second.

 At the very edge of life, maybe that blink slows down by a million percent.
-In that case, a flash — a moment — that blink — could feel like reliving a whole lifetime.
+In that case a flash — a moment to blink — could feel like reliving a whole lifetime.